Urban photoshoot tips for creative portrait photography in cities

 The best part of planning urban photography is that Google has done so much of the work for us!
 Once you’ve decided on the look and feel that you want for your shoot, use Google maps to scout locations.
 It will save you hours!

-Take a virtual stroll around urban locations with Google street view.
+Take a virtual stroll around urban locations for photoshoots with Google Street View.

 What to look for when planning urban photography: